madrobot/bash-script-generator/README.md

 # Bash Script Generator
 Generates a Bash Script Template that handles Arguments and Flags Cleanly.

 This GitHub Repository can be found at [bit.ly/bash-script-generator](http://bit.ly/bash-script-generator), and is released under the GNU v3 License, so hack away as long as you keep it open-source.
+To access the generator script directly, a convenient short link is provided: [bit.ly/generate-bash-script](http://bit.ly/generate-bash-script).

 ## Running the Generator
 To run the generator you simple execute the command below from your terminal: